-New strategies needed to encourage male cancer survivors to consider future fertilityJanuary 3rd, 2013 in Cancer /
+New strategies needed to encourage male cancer survivors to consider future fertilityJanuary 3, 2013 in Medicine & Health / Cancer

 Pioneering research presented at the Fertility 2013 conference today (Thursday 3 January 2013) shows that a large proportion of male cancer patients are missing out on appropriate fertility advice.